28raining/smith-chart/README.md

 # S2P files to-do
 1 - Add .s1p and plot S11 just like NanoVNA
--- pop up modal when they add sparam block
--- Plot S11 magnitude and phase when in s-param mode -- plot S21 when in IMPEDANCE mode
+-- plot S21 when in IMPEDANCE mode
--- allow variable input impedance
 -- When s1p model added then prevent adding of more blocks 2 - button to add a termination network (for plotting S21 and for terminating the s-parameter model) 3 - Plot Zout when doing 2-parameter model - but don't do an arc to it?
 Create 2 separate arcs?